sh3lk/mx/docs/randomized_testing.md

 ## Proposal

-I propose we introduce deterministic simulation style testing to weavertest.
+I propose we introduce deterministic simulation style testing to mxtest.
 Later, we may be able to implement Jepsen-style testing as well using the same or very similar API.
 Both deterministic testing and Jepsen testing require roughly the same things from the user (which operations to run, how to generate